vipul2802/o365hq.com/content/blog/How to migrate data from Dynamics GP to Dynamics 365 Business Central.md

 BC comprises financials, sales, services and operations, project accounting, and HR; it streamlines processes and provides AI insights for smarter decision-making.
-On top of this -- it is integrated with Office
+On top of this -- it is integrated with Microsoft
 365. Now your data from BC can travel to Office apps and back with no boundaries -- this is a fantastic experience.